Zena-Karari/dsc-phase-2-project-v3/README.md

 This project supports a 5-year corporate strategy for a company launching its own movie studio to create original video content.
 With no prior film production experience, the company aims to use data-driven insights to understand box office trends and guide its investment decisions.
 The analysis focuses on film performance across genres, individual movies, production budgets, and ratings to maximize commercial success and return on investment (ROI).

 ### Repository Contents
-- **`film_analysis.ipynb`** - Jupyter notebook with detailed data exploration, analysis, visualizations, and statistical tests.
+- **`student.ipynb`** - Jupyter notebook with detailed data exploration, analysis, visualizations, and statistical tests.
 - **`presentation.pdf`** - Summary of key findings and recommendations.
 - **Data Files** - From Box Office Mojo, IMDb, Rotten Tomatoes, The Movie DB, and The Numbers.